Raj310921/Annual-Sales-Analysis-EDA/README.md

 To explore and reproduce the results of this project, follow these steps:

-1. Clone the project repository.
+1. Clone the project repository / download the zip file.

 2. Open the Jupyter Notebook file provided in the repository.